escobard/cloud-apps/README.md

 Docker Compose is used to simulate the system in different environments, creating a clone on your computer of how the system and its applications would run on a cloud.
 Leveraging Docker Compose, it is easier to troubleshoot multi-application systems outside of the cloud, while serving as a foundation for the cloud network that must be in place for the system to work on the cloud.

-The diagram below outlines the network created by Docker Compose for development and production environments, including application connections, ports, routes and tools:
+The diagram below outlines the network created by Docker Compose for development and release environments, including application connections, ports, routes and tools:

 ![System overview](docs/diagrams/system_overview.png)

 #### Integration tests

 Using Docker Compose, a network can be spun up to simulate system and applications required to run integration (or service) tests.
-Unlike development, production and end to end test environments, the integration tests environment only contains a _partial system orchestration_, as only the API and Database are required.
+Unlike development, release and end to end test environments, the integration tests environment only contains a _partial system orchestration_, as only the API and Database are required.

 The diagram below outlines the network created by Docker Compose for integration tests environment, including application connections, ports, routes and tools: